-The present castle, wtih its largely intact bawn wall and corner towers, is a fine example of an Irish tower house.
+Barryscourt Castle with its largely intact bawn wall and corner towers, is a fine example of an Irish tower house.
 It is the 16th century home of the Barry family and is located in Carrigtwohill, County Cork.

-Access to the Castle is via steps.
-Children must be accompanied by an adult at all times.
+Access to the Castle is via steps and children must be accompanied by an adult at all times.